anaconda/anaconda-project/docs/source/tutorial.rst

     Using Conda environment /home/alice/mystuff/iris/envs/default.
     Added packages to project file: bokeh=0.12, pandas.

-If you look at ``anaconda-project.yml`` now, you'll see bokeh and pandas listed under the ``packages:`` section.
+If you look at ``anaconda-project.yml`` now, you'll see Bokeh and pandas listed under the ``packages:`` section.
 Since the packages have now been installed in your project's environment, you will also see files such as ``envs/YOUR-PATH-TO/bokeh``.

 Configure your project with environment variables
 =================================================

 You may have wondered about that string ``IRIS_CSV`` when you first looked in your ``anaconda-project.yml`` file.
-That's the environment variable that tells your program where ``iris.csv`` lives.
+That's the environment variable that tells your program the location of the file ``iris.csv``.
 There are also some other environment variables that ``anaconda-project`` sets automatically, such as ``PROJECT_DIR`` which locates your project directory.

 You can grab these variables from within your scripts with Python's ``os.getenv`` function.